Redgate SQL Provision, SQL Clone, Data Masker Part1

 The best part is it is pretty intuitive to put together too!
 I pulled up a VM and had clone deployed in a few hours!

 I am not going to go through system requirements, installing any of the tools / agents or permissions, check out Redgate docs for that.
-I am going to be making use of the AdventureWorksDW2017 which is available from GitHub here .
+I am going to be making use of the AdventureWorksDW2017 which is available on GitHub.
 The restored database has a footprint of ~256MB.
 For the purpose of the demo, I am going to focus on masking dimCustomer and then provision a copy of the database for each of my developers.

 Preparing the data masking rules